Turbomeca Arrius

 The Turbomeca Arrius is one of a family of turboshaft engines for helicopter use, first produced in 1981.
 As of 2012, some 2,700 units had been sold.
-Power ranges between 357 kW (479 shp) and 530 kW (716 shp) for different versions.
+Power ranges between 357 kW and 530 kW for different versions.

 Following Turbomeca tradition, the Arrius was named after a Pyrenean peak (pic d'Arrius), located in the Ossau Valley near Pau.